-BNY Eliza Platform: Scaling AI Agents with OpenAI
+BNY Eliza Platform: Enhancing AI Solutions with OpenAI

 OpenAI

-BNY’s Eliza platform uses OpenAI technology to help employees build governed AI agents for specific tasks.
-With more than 20,000 staff enabled to create and use agents, BNY aims to automate routine work, improve consistency, and free teams to focus on higher-value client outcomes—while maintaining strong controls.
+BNY's Eliza platform uses OpenAI technology to help employees build controlled AI agents for specific tasks.
+With over 20,000 staff enabled to create and use agents, BNY aims to automate routine work, enhance consistency, and allow teams to focus on higher-value client outcomes—while maintaining robust controls.

-Enterprise AI has moved past pilots.
-The real differentiator now is whether an organisation can scale adoption safely—across teams, geographies, and risk profiles—without creating chaos.
+Enterprise AI has moved beyond pilot stages.
+The real differentiator now is whether an organization can safely scale adoption—across teams, geographies, and risk profiles—without creating chaos.

-BNY’s approach is a useful signal for any large enterprise: build a platform (Eliza), embed governance, and enable people closest to the work to create AI agents that solve real problems.
-According to OpenAI’s case study and BNY’s own materials, Eliza is designed as an enterprise AI platform to enhance client service, operations, and cultural transformation—while supporting an “AI for everyone” model of adoption.
+BNY's approach provides valuable insight for any large enterprise: create a platform (Eliza), integrate governance, and empower people closest to the work to develop AI agents that address real problems.
+According to OpenAI’s case study and BNY’s own resources, Eliza is designed as an enterprise AI platform to enhance client service, operations, and cultural transformation—while supporting an “AI for everyone” model of adoption.

 What is the Eliza platform at BNY?

-Eliza is BNY’s enterprise AI platform, built to provide reusable AI capabilities across the organisation.
-In BNY’s words, it’s designed to enhance client service, improve company operations, and drive cultural transformation using AI.
+Eliza is BNY's enterprise AI platform, created to offer reusable AI capabilities across the organization.
+BNY describes it as being designed to improve client service, boost company operations, and drive cultural transformation using AI.

-What makes Eliza stand out isn’t just the tooling—it’s the combination of:
+What makes Eliza unique isn't just the tools—but the combination of:

-Widespread enablement (large numbers of employees can build and use agents), and
+Widespread enablement (a large number of employees can build and use agents), and

-Guardrails (identity, access controls, workflow boundaries, and governance suitable for regulated work).
+Guardrails (identity, access controls, workflow boundaries, and governance suitable for regulated work environments).

-In OpenAI’s write-up, BNY describes advanced agents as “digital employees”—AI agents with identities, access controls, and dedicated workflows.
-These agents can be shaped to specific processes, shifting humans from doing every first draft of work to supervising, training, and improving the agent’s output over time.
+In OpenAI's article, BNY describes advanced agents as 'digital employees'—AI agents with identities, access controls, and dedicated workflows.
+These agents can be tailored to specific processes, moving humans from performing every first draft of work to supervising, training, and enhancing the agent’s output over time.

-This framing matters because it changes how you plan adoption:
+This perspective is important because it alters how you plan adoption:

-You’re introducing agentic workflows that can touch data, decisions, and operational steps—so governance must be designed in, not bolted on later.
+You're introducing agentic workflows that interact with data, decisions, and operational steps—so governance needs to be designed in, not added later.

 Why this matters for efficiency (and client outcomes)

-Efficiency gains don’t come from “using AI”.
-They come from redesigning workflows so that:
+Efficiency gains don't come from 'using AI'.
+They arise from redesigning workflows so that:

 quality checks are consistent, and

-people spend more time on judgement, exceptions, and client-facing value.
+people spend more time on judgment, exceptions, and client-facing value.

-OpenAI’s case study cites examples of agents supporting work such as payment instruction validation and code security enhancements.
-These are exactly the kinds of tasks where automation can reduce friction while improving consistency—two ingredients that clients feel quickly (fewer delays, fewer avoidable errors, faster turnaround).
+OpenAI’s case study cites examples of agents supporting tasks such as payment instruction validation and code security improvements.
+These are precisely the types of tasks where automation can reduce friction while enhancing consistency—two aspects that clients notice quickly (fewer delays, fewer avoidable errors, faster turnaround).

-There’s also evidence that BNY has pushed broad AI literacy: Fortune reported that a BNY spokesperson said 98% of employees were trained on generative AI, with many using Eliza daily (as of September 2025).
+There's also evidence that BNY has promoted broad AI literacy: Fortune reported that a BNY spokesperson mentioned 98% of employees were trained on generative AI, with many using Eliza daily (as of September 2025).

 How Eliza supports enterprise-wide adoption

-Most AI programmes stall because adoption is treated as a comms initiative rather than an operating model.
-Eliza’s approach—enablement plus guardrails—maps to what actually works in large organisations:
+Most AI programs stall because adoption is treated as a communications initiative rather than an operational model.
+Eliza's strategy—enablement plus guardrails—aligns with what truly works in large organizations:

-If only one central team can build, the backlog explodes.
-By enabling large numbers of employees (reported as 20,000+) to build agents, BNY expands capacity dramatically—while keeping development close to real operational needs.
+If only a central team can build, the backlog grows uncontrollably.
+By enabling a large number of employees (reported as 20,000+) to build agents, BNY greatly expands capability—while keeping development aligned with real operational needs.

-A shared platform avoids dozens of disconnected tools, prompts, and shadow workflows.
+A unified platform avoids numerous disconnected tools, prompts, and shadow workflows.
 BNY positions Eliza as a foundational set of reusable capabilities across the enterprise.

 3) Add identity and access controls for agents

-Once agents become “digital employees”, you need clear boundaries: what they can access, what they can do, and how activity is monitored.
-OpenAI highlights identities and access controls as core to BNY’s concept.
+Once agents become 'digital employees', you need clear boundaries: what they can access, what they can do, and how activity is monitored.
+OpenAI highlights identities and access controls as crucial to BNY's concept.

-4) Use “deep research” and structured reasoning where it fits
+4) Use 'deep research' and structured reasoning where applicable

-OpenAI notes that select teams are experimenting with ChatGPT Enterprise capabilities like deep research for multi-step reasoning across internal and external data—useful for areas like scenario planning and strategic analysis.
+OpenAI notes that certain teams are experimenting with ChatGPT Enterprise capabilities like deep research for multi-step reasoning across internal and external data—useful for scenarios like strategic planning and analysis.

 (Practical takeaway: don’t force agents into every task.
-Use them where multi-step work or repetitive processing creates meaningful leverage.)
+Use them where multi-step work or repetitive processing offers meaningful leverage.)

 Practical examples (the kind that typically work first)

-If you’re trying to replicate this in your own organisation, start with tasks that are:
+If you're trying to replicate this in your own organization, start with tasks that are:

 repetitive and rules-based,